 The difference between hire purchasing and lease financing are discussed in the points given below:

 - An arrangement to finance the use of the asset, in which one party pays consideration to the other party in periodical instalments is known as Hire Purchasing.
 Leasing is a business deal in which one party buys the asset and grants the other party to use it, in return for lease rentals.

 - Leasing is governed by AS – 19 whereas there is no specific Accounting Standard for Hire Purchasing.

 - Down Payment is a must, in hire-purchasing but not in leasing.

 - The duration of leasing is longer than the hire purchasing.

 - Leasing may cover asset like land and building, plant, and machinery, etc. Conversely, cars, trucks, tempos, vans, etc. are the kind of assets which are sold on hire purchasing.

-- In hire-purchasing, the ownership is transferred to the hirer only if he pays all the outstanding installments.
+- In hire-purchasing, the ownership is transferred to the hirer only if he pays all the outstanding instalments.
 On the other hand, in a finance lease, the lessee gets the option to buy the asset at the end of the term by paying a nominal amount, but in operating lease, there is no such option available to the lessee.

-In hire purchasing, the hirer has to pay an advance along with periodical installment as consideration, but in the case of leasing the lessee has to pay lease rentals at specified intervals.
+In hire purchasing, the hirer has to pay an advance along with periodical instalment as consideration, but in the case of leasing the lessee has to pay lease rentals at specified intervals.
 With this article excerpt, hopefully, you’ve got the necessary differences between hire-purchasing and leasing.